jamessimone/apex-rollup/README.md

 1. They cannot refer to the User object
 2. They cannot refer to the Task/Event objects

 For rollups referring to these objects, you can use either the Invocable or the static methods exposed on `Rollup` from Apex to roll values up.
+For a specialized use-case for this, please see [setting Rollup up to handle parent-level merges](#parent-level-merges)

 #### Establishing Org Limits For Rollup Operations